center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 - [NIST 800-53 Revision 4](frameworks/nist800-53-r4/stix/)
 - [NIST 800-53 Revision 5](frameworks/nist800-53-r5/stix/)

-The general format is as follows:
+The general format for STIX data is as follows:
 - Both controls and mappings are represented in STIX2.0 JSON.
 - Controls are represented as [course-of-actions](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230929).
 - The hierarchy of the control framework is also represented in the STIX.
 Relationships of type `subcontrol-of` map sub-controls to their parent controls for frameworks which have hierarchical controls.